 All those who have sinned against you are like the fig tree in Jesus’ parable.
 If you have access to them, he wants you to till their soil.
 He wants you to fertilize their souls with love and with the truth of the Gospel as taught by your actions and, when they’re ready, by your words.
 He wants you to give them a gentle but obvious invitation to grow in the right direction.

-This Good News Reflection comes from one of our daily Good News Reflections.
-To receive them free by email, sign up at http://gogoodnews.net/.
+This video was originally one of our daily Good News Reflections.
+To receive them free by email, sign up at gogoodnews.net.